-Another option is a consumer proposal under the Bankruptcy and Insolvency Act, available to individuals whose total debts do not exceed $250,000, not including debts secured by their principal residence.
-This is a legal process that allows you to make an offer to your creditors to change your payment schedule, or compromise your debts.
+A consumer proposal is available under the Bankruptcy and Insolvency Act (BIA) to individuals whose total debts do not exceed $250,000, not including debts secured by their principal residence.
+This is a legal process that allows you to make an offer to your creditors to change your payment schedule, or propose a compromise regarding the payment of your debts.
 For example, you may offer to pay less each month over a longer period.
-Or, you may offer to pay only a percentage of what you really owe.
-Your proposal must offer creditors at least what they would get if you filed for bankruptcy, and your plan must not extend beyond a five year period.
-If your creditors accept your proposal, you will be able to manage your financial situation without filing for bankruptcy.
+Or, you may offer to pay only a percentage of what you actually owe.
+In some cases, the failure to attempt a proposal instead of choosing bankruptcy, can be held against you when you apply to be discharged from bankruptcy.

 How to make a consumer proposal

 There are a number of steps that take place when filing a consumer proposal with your creditors.

 1. Meet with an LIT: You must first find and meet with a Licensed Insolvency Trustee (LIT) who will discuss your situation and work with you to develop a consumer proposal.
 You must provide your LIT with a complete list of all your assets (property) as well as your debts.